 Athlete’s Foot: Treatment Process Followed By Your Athlete’s Foot Specialist

-Upon confirmation of being contacted with the infection, your foot specialist would follow the treatment course in 2 ways:
+Upon confirmation of being contacted with the infection, your Glendale, NY, itching procedure would follow the treatment course in 2 ways:

 - External, Topical Antifungal Application via ointments or cream preparations